Cloud governance: implementing policies for security & compliance

 Multi-Cloud Complexity

-Challenge: Managing governance across AWS, Azure, and GCP.
+Problem: Managing policies across AWS, Azure, and GCP.

-Solution: Adopt a unified cloud management platform (CMP).
+Solution: Use a cloud management platform (CMP) for unified oversight.

 “The cloud is a journey, not a destination.
 Governance ensures you stay on the right path.” — Anonymous